-U.S. death toll closes in on Italy’s as the Midwest braces
+US death toll closes in on Italy’s as the Midwest braces

-CHICAGO — The U.S. moved closer to overtaking Italy for the highest death toll in the world from the coronavirus Saturday as Chicago and other cities across the Midwest braced for a potential surge in victims and moved to snuff out smoldering hot spots of contagion before they erupt.
+CHICAGO (AP) — The U.S. moved closer to overtaking Italy for the highest death toll in the world from the coronavirus Saturday as Chicago and other cities across the Midwest braced for a potential surge in victims and moved to snuff out smoldering hot spots of contagion before they erupt.

 With the New York metropolitan swamped with cases, fear mounted over the spread of the virus into the nation’s heartland.
 Twenty-four residents of an Indiana nursing home hit by COVID-19 have died.
 Chicago’s Cook County has set up a temporary morgue that can take more than 2,000 bodies.
 And Chicago Mayor Lori Lightfoot has been going around telling groups of people to “break it up.”